Skip to content

 This section assumes you want to use Caddy with PHP-FPM which is a very common, traditional web stack.
 If you want to get the most out of X, you may also want to look into using the built-in web server with Caddy's reverse proxy.

 Assuming you've followed the quickstart guide, all you need to do is to point Caddy's root directive to the public/ directory of your project.
-On top of this, you'll need to instruct Caddy to process any dynamic requests through X. This can be achieved by using an Caddyfile configuration with the following contents:
+On top of this, you'll need to instruct Caddy to process any dynamic requests through X. This can be achieved by using a Caddyfile configuration with the following contents:

 example.com {